 We work hard to provide a safe and supportive experience for all our learners.

-Your mental and physical wellbeing is equally as important to us as your studies.
 We understand that some learners need more support than others and that’s why we’ve invested heavily in our skilled Student Support team.
+We can support your learning, but also understand that your mental and physical wellbeing is equally as important to us as your studies.

 We can work with you, your family or guardians, and external partners to support your learning on full- and part-time courses at college, leisure courses, right through to moving into employment or higher-level learning.